docker/docs/billing/payment-method.md

 4. In the **Payment information** section, enter the new payment method.
     The screen refreshes and displays your new payment information alongside your existing information.
 5. Select **Make Default** to ensure that your new payment method applies to all purchases and subscriptions.
-6. Optional: Remove your existing payment method by selecting the **X** icon.
+6. Optional.
+Remove your existing payment method by selecting the **X** icon.

 ## Organization